Q: What is Amazon CodeGuru?

 Q: What programming languages are supported?

-Amazon CodeGuru Profiler currently supports Java, Python (in preview), and JVM languages such as Scala and Kotlin.
+CodeGuru Profiler currently supports Java, Python (in preview), and JVM languages such as Scala and Kotlin.

-Q: How does Amazon CodeGuru Profiler work?
+Q: How does CodeGuru Profiler work?

-Amazon CodeGuru Profiler consists of three parts: an agent, the profiler service, and intelligent recommendations.
+CodeGuru Profiler consists of three parts: an agent, the profiler service, and intelligent recommendations.
 The agent is started with your application on the command line and it runs as an in-process thread as part of your application.
 It takes data from each of your service instances running the agent and sends them to the profiler service every five minutes, which then aggregates them.
-Amazon CodeGuru Profiler then publishes the profile data in interactive flame graphs that enable you to visualize the performance of your application.
-Amazon CodeGuru Profiler also continuously scans the profiled data and compares it against Amazon and performance engineering best practices and proactively alerts you with intelligent recommendations when performance issues are discovered.
-It also uses machine learning to continuously analyze application runtime data and alerts when it detects anomalies in the application profile and points to the anomalous lines of code.
+CodeGuru Profiler then publishes the profile data in interactive flame graphs that enable you to visualize the performance of your application.
+CodeGuru Profiler also continuously scans the profiled data and compares it against Amazon and performance engineering best practices and proactively alerts you with intelligent recommendations when performance issues are discovered.
+It also uses ML to continuously analyze application runtime data and alerts when it detects anomalies in the application profile and points to the anomalous lines of code.

-CodeGuru profiles CPU (active CPU and wall clock time) and memory (heap summary) for Java and other JVM languages and CPU (wall clock time) for Python applications.
+CodeGuru Profiler profiles CPU (active CPU and wall clock time) and memory (heap summary) for Java and other JVM languages and CPU (wall clock time) for Python applications.

 Q: Can I get both CPU and memory information from the same application?